 The following guide will discuss the three most common reasons a Porsche won’t start.
 A lot of joy can come from owning a Porsche.
 They can bring quality, performance, and luxury into your daily life.
 For almost 100 years, the brand has been praised globally for its reliability, with over 70% of all 911s still on the road today.
 But what happens on that enviable morning when you’re running late for work, and your beloved 911, Panamera, or Cayenne won’t start?

 It doesn’t matter what car you choose to ferry you back and forth to the office daily.
-One day you will get in, turn the key, and nothing will happen.
-In this article, you will learn about common issues that can cause your Porsche of any vintage not to start and inform you of a few tips that can get you back on the road sooner.
+You will get in and turn the key one day, and nothing will happen.
+In this article, you will learn about common issues that can cause your Porsche of any vintage not to start and be informed of a few tips to get you back on the road sooner.

 Let’s start with a basic problem: the battery.
 From the original Porsche 901 to the brand new 992, they all have an external battery to give the vehicle’s system base power to get it up and running.
 In classic cars, the battery’s main purpose is to send power to the starter motor and fuel pump when the ignition is turned on.
 After the engine turns over, the alternator takes over the electrical production and sends extra voltage back to the battery to keep it topped up.
 No voltage was sent to any accessories if the ignition was turned off.
 This made it so it wouldn’t constantly pull power from the battery, causing it to die.